 You might call it stucco or cottage cheese ceiling, but you know what I mean.
 It’s that weird lumpy texture that’s on so many ceilings built between the 50s and 80s.
 It’s not attractive, dates the house in a bad way, and spiders are abnormally attracted to it.

 Taking down the popcorn and upgrading to smooth ceilings will look better and increase your resale value.
 It’s also a really easy process in most cases that could be finished in as little as a weekend.
 So how do you go about it?

 Proceed with Caution

 The first thing you need to know is that there might be asbestos in there.
 If you want to take it down, you need to get it tested first.
 I won’t advise on DIY testing, since that’s super dangerous, but it is possible.
-Honestly though, just call your state’s EPA contact and they’ll hook you up with a professional to come check your ceilings.
-Usually you can expect to get results back in about a week.
+Honestly though, just call your state’s EPA contact and they’ll hook you up with a professional to come to check your ceilings.
+Usually, you can expect to get results back in about a week.

 If you have asbestos, you have some options.
-You can leave it alone, since asbestos is only harmful if the ceiling is disturbed enough to release it into the air.
+You can leave it alone since asbestos is only harmful if the ceiling is disturbed enough to release it into the air.
 You can have it pulled down, which will probably require you to move out for a bit (usually 3 days to a week depending on the size of the area) so the house can be tented and properly cleared.
 Or you can put drywall over the whole ceiling which will smooth it out and keep the asbestos thoroughly contained.